YuNariai/project_QIAO/README.md

 ## Main Contributions
 This project makes the following contributions
-- add quantum encoder to RQNN to reduce the number of qubits required
+- Modify the entangle layer of RQNN to reduce the circuit depth
 - incorporate cuQuantum SDK for running in run.AI
 - Apply the model to larger and more complex dataset PneumoniaMNIST
 - Apply both Gaussian, Salt and Pepper models noise models